Presentations & Unpublished Work

 Noun phrases and nonprojecting heads, Canadian Linguistics Association, Victoria, BC (2013).
 Joint work with my student Paul Melchin.
 My half of this consists of trying to find a third way in the debate over the DP-hypothesis, stemming from Abney (1987).
 I have been interested in this topic ever since a productive debate with Geoff Pullum in the Meaning and Grammar Research Group at the University of Edinburgh.
 Geoff (like Ben Bruening) has a strong argument from c-selectional asymmetries that D is not the head of the noun phrases (see also this critical literature review that I put together for the research group in 2009, going through some of the many different things people actually believe about the internal structure of noun phrases).
 If the Pullum/Bruening argument holds, I show that D is indeed not the head of the noun phrase in terms of c-selection, but is still a target for head movement which is hierarchically more prominent than other such targets within the noun phrase (as the work on Greenberg’s Universal 20 by Cinque, and Abels & Neeleman, shows).
 That would be a nice phrase-structural factoid to play with.

-Paul’s half of this talk consists of convincing me that it’s all much more complicated than that, because no-one really understands c-selection anyway.
+Paul’s half of this talk (which formed some background for his thesis) consists of convincing me that it’s all much more complicated than that, because no-one really understands c-selection anyway.
+And he's just submitted a whole thesis which argues that that's because there is no such thing as c-selection.
 Spoilsport.
-Hopefully, by the time he finishes his thesis, we'll both understand it better than we currently do.

 English and the typology of nonrestrictive relative clauses.
 Canadian Linguistic Association, Waterloo, ON, 2012.
 Earlier related work was presented as Syntactic and Semantic Dependencies in Early Modern English Relative Clauses 32.
 Jahrestagung der Deutsche Gesellschaft für Sprachwissenschaft, Humboldt-Universität, Berlin (2009).
 This follows up on work published in NLLT (paywalled, preprint here), and presented in various forms at Tufts, McGill, Groningen, ICHL in Nijmegen, and Edinburgh.
 All this work focuses on a strange Early Modern English construction which I call the “relative with a leftward island”.
 All the earlier work, leading up to the publication, concentrated on where this construction came from.
 These presentations try to say something about how it disappeared, and engage with (hopefully refine) Cinque's 2008 typology of nonrestrictive relatives.